janelucia/plotchi/README.md

 # Plant Tamagotchi - Plant Care Reminder App

-A beautiful, modern web application for tracking and caring for your plants.
+A modern web application for tracking and caring for your plants.
 Built with Nuxt 3, Prisma, and SQLite.

 ## Features